 Communication is vital to a community’s success.
 It enables boards and managers to operate the community more efficiently and increase transparency with residents.
-However, in an ever-changing world, boards and managers often struggle with keeping residents informed.
+However, boards and managers often struggle with keeping residents informed in an ever-changing world.
 Which HOA communication tools can you use to meet your resident’s expectations?
-How do you choose the tools that are right for your community’s unique needs?
+How do you choose the right tools for your community’s unique needs?

 The importance of having multiple HOA communication tools

 It’s important to have multiple communication channels in your community outreach.
 Let’s first dive into the reasons why this is important.